SalmaOuardi/mediguide/README.md

 MediGuide is a lightweight, local **RAG (Retrieval-Augmented Generation)** app that lets users ask natural language questions about common medications and receive helpful answers based on trusted medical documents.

-🚀 Built in one day to demonstrate applied NLP, LangChain, and LLM deployment skills.
+🚀 Built in one day to demonstrate applied NLP, LangChain, and LLM deployment skills, now containerized using Docker for reproducibility and deployment.

 ---